APLMOOC/APLMOOC/docs/course/ch3/part6.md

 ```apl
       collatz ← {⍵=1: 1 ⋄ 0=2|⍵: ⍵ , ∇ ⍵÷2 ⋄ ⍵ , ∇ 1+3×⍵}
 ```
 This function keeps track of the evaluation of the following procedure.
-If the `⍵` is even (see more examples of the dyadic modulo `|` function), divide it by two.
+If the `⍵` is even, divide it by two.
 If it is odd, multiply it by three and add one.
 Evaluate this function until `⍵` reaches 1.

 ```apl
       ⍝ Example: